 I understand that cooking waffles can seem like such a chore, but if you prep your batter ahead of time, then waffles are pretty simple to make.
-Just prep a large batch on the weekend, store it in the fridge and make 1-2 waffles for breakfast throughout the week.
+Just make a large batch on the weekend, store it in the fridge and make 1-2 waffles for breakfast throughout the week.
 I suppose you could also bake your waffles ahead of time, but I think they taste better fresh.

 Toddler Approved Blueberry Buckwheat Waffles